© Crown copyright 2020

 Every application must contain details of a responsible person.
 This person will be the point of contact for HMRC within the applicant’s business.
 The application can only be resubmitted when a person has been nominated.

-e) where the applicant is not established in the EU
+e) where the applicant is not established in the UK or EU

 f) where the application is for anything other than a single legal entity

 The application will be returned and cannot be re-submitted until the situation is resolved.

 g) where the applicant has been convicted of a serious criminal offence linked to the economic activity of your business